James-DBA-Anderson/Would-you-run-production-on-Docker/PITCHME.md

 ## Agenda

 * Microsoft is changing
-* Is Docker + SQL Server a good idea?
+* Is SQL Server on Docker a good idea?
-* What do we need?
+* Production Requirements
+* Is anyone doing it?
 * How would I do it?
-* Is anyone doing it?
 * What's stopping us?

 ---